ragardner/tktrees/DOCUMENTATION.md

 ## JSON FILES

 There are four loadable json formats, with each one the entire sheet is kept under the key "records".
 However the program will also look for the keys: sheet, data and table.
-The first format, also the first option under "Options -> JSON output format" is displayed as an example below:
+The first format, also the first option under "File -> Settings -> json save options -> json format" is displayed as an example below:

 A dictionary of key (column header) and value (list of column cells)
 ```